By Frank Allen, Area Wildlife Biologist James D. Martin-Skyline WMA

 The nearest self-sustaining known wild population of mountain lions, called the Florida panther, is found in southwest Florida.
 They reside in the second largest uninhabited block of land east of the Mississippi River.
 Since 1972 there have been 44 panther/vehicle collisions confirmed in all of Florida.
 In Alabama, no mountain lion/vehicle collisions have been confirmed for at least 60 years and there is no self-sustaining population of mountain lions currently known in Alabama.
 Resident populations appear to have been extirpated from Alabama in the mid-1800s.

 Reports of mountain lion sightings in Alabama are common, but these are probably cases of either mistaken identity or released captives.
 There have not been any confirmed reports by trail cameras, road kills, traditional photography, or hunter-harvested specimens since 1948.
-At last count there were around 30 game breeders who still retained permits to have captive mountain lions.
-New permits are no longer issued.

 On the other hand, Alabama does still have a resident population of black bears.
 They are located in an area of southwest Alabama encompassing around 146 square miles of swampland that includes portions of Baldwin, Clarke, Mobile, and Washington counties.
 In addition, bears that disperse from populations of adjoining states, such as Georgia and Tennessee, occasionally enter parts of north Alabama.
 Recently, a radio-collared bear was known to have entered northwest Alabama from Mississippi and tagged bears dispersing from Georgia have also been documented in northeast Alabama.
 These bears that wander into the state are not yet considered to be part of an established breeding population.
 However, within the last two years there have been several cubs born and raised in the northeastern part of Alabama.